COMMON NAME: Crested caracara

 The caracara is a scavenger and a predator.
 It eats mammals, vertebrates, insects, and worms.
 Its long legs and flat claws allow it to walk or run around, scratching for food almost like a chicken.
 It uses its feet to turn over branches or dried cow dung in search of beetles.
 It has been seen walking in shallow water at dusk, peering under plants, presumably in search of frogs.
 It feeds on dead livestock with vultures.
 The crested caracara also eats dead or dying fish, and has brought small mud turtles to its nest.
 Crested caracaras also pirate food from weaker individuals, and rob fish from pelicans.

 Widespread and common in the Neotropics.
-Population appears to be stable in the United States, following years of decline.
+Population appears to be stable in the United States.